Why Your Fire Evacuation Diagrams Should Comply With Australian Standards

 In all states of Australia, it's a requirement of AS 3745 2010 ('Planning for Emergencies in Facilities' Section 3.5) to have Evacuation Diagrams in all facilities, including common areas when referring to multi-tenanted buildings.

-This comes with the fundamental standards for training employees regarding how to interpret the diagrams and what protocol is actually set up in case there is a necessity for an evacuation.
+This comes with the fundamental standards for training employees regarding how to interpret the diagrams and what protocol is actually set up in case there is a necessity for evacuation.
 Every diagram must be clearly displayed and must add a floor plan of the area, a symbol showing the place that the individual is actually on the diagram, designated exits, and safety gear which may be needed.

 Requirements for Evacuation Diagram